Lawrence-Mak/Lawrence-Mak/README.md

 <br>

-- Certified Data Analytics Professional
+- Research Analyst at the Government of Ontario
-- A passionate Self-taught Front-end developer
+- Passionate Self-taught Front-end developer
 - Currently learning Web Development
 - Personal website [link]
-- I’m currently open for an Intern or a new job opportunity, this is [my resume]
+- I’m currently open for an Internship or a new job opportunity, this is [my resume]

 <br><br>